Motorcycle trials

-Motorcycle trials, also known as observed trials, often called simply trial or trials, is a non-speed event on specialized motorcycles.
+Motorcycle trials, also known as observed trials, often called simply trial or trials, is a non-speed event on specialised motorcycles.
 The sport is most popular in the United Kingdom and Spain, though there are participants around the globe.

 Modern trials motorcycles are distinctive in that they have evolved to become extremely lightweight, lack seating (they are designed to be ridden standing up) and have suspension travel that is short, relative to a motocross or enduro motorcycle.

-Motorcycle trials is often utilized by competitors in other motorcycle sports (such as enduro, motocross or road racers) as a way to cross-train, as trials requires fine throttle, balance, and machine control.
+Motorcycle trials are often utilised by competitors in other motorcycle sports (such as enduro, motocross or road racers) as a way to cross-train, as trials require fine throttle, balance, and machine control.

 Characteristics

 The event is split into sections where a competitor rides through an obstacle course while attempting to avoid touching the ground with their feet.
 The obstacles in the course may be of natural or constructed elements.
 In all sections, regardless of content, the designated route is carefully contrived to test the skill of the rider.
-In many local observed trials events, the sections are divided into separate courses to accommodate the different skill level of riders, who compete in skill-rated classes.
+In many local observed trials events, the sections are divided into separate courses to accommodate the different skill levels of riders, who compete in skill-rated classes.

 In every section, the competitor is scored by an observer (hence the sport's name) who counts how many times the competitor touches the ground with the foot (or any other part of the body).
 Each time a competitor touches the ground with a foot (commonly called "dabs" or "prods"), the penalty is one point.